Rutu110/Skin-Cancer-Detection/README.md

 Dataset

 The dataset used for this project can be downloaded from Kaggle.
 After downloading, place the images in a directory named data/ within the project folder.
-Usage
-Training the Model

-To train the model, use the train.py script:

-sh

-python train.py --dataset data/ --epochs 50 --batch_size 32

-Evaluating the Model

-To evaluate the model on a test set, use the evaluate.py script:

-sh

-python evaluate.py --model model.h5 --dataset data/test/

-Predicting with the Model

-To predict if a skin lesion is benign or malignant, use the predict.py script:

-sh

-python predict.py --model model.h5 --image sample_image.jpg

-Running the Web Application

-A simple web application is provided to upload and predict images using a web interface.
-To run the web app, use the following command:

-sh

-python app.py

-Then, open your browser and go to http://127.0.0.1:5000/.